jackw01/led-control/README.md

                         Default: 60
   --sacn                Enable sACN / E1.31 support.
 Default: False
 ```

+### Built-In Animation Patterns
+Image and animated GIF previews of all built-in animations can be seen at [patterns.md](patterns).

 ### E1.31 sACN, Music Visualization, and LedFx Use
 LEDControl can function as a E1.31 streaming ACN receiver, allowing the connected LEDs to be directly controlled over the network.
 [LedFx](https://github.com/LedFx/LedFx) is recommended for music visualization over sACN.